njwright92/humorhub1/README.md

 ## Features

 - **ComicBot**: Your AI-powered comedy assistant, helping you brainstorm, refine, and enhance your jokes and sketches.
-- **Jokepad**: A cloud-synced comedy workshop for organizing and developing your comedic ideas.
+- **Jokepad**: A cloud-synced comedy workshop for organizing and developing your comedic ideas. new events being added weekly with an autonomous pipeline coming soon!
 - **Mic Finder**: A platform for discovering and sharing live performance stages for comedy, music, and poetry.
 - **HumorHub API**: Access the latest news and trends to fuel your comedic material.